Background pattern

 • The vaccine is ready for use.

-• The unopened vaccine must be stored between 2°C and 8°C and protected from light within the outer packaging.
+• The unopened vaccine should be stored between 2 °C and 8 °C and kept in the outer packaging to protect it from light.

 • Immediately before use, remove the vaccine vial from the outer packaging.